juliedwhite/miamiplot/README.md

-If you'd like to construct your own code "from scratch" (maybe you want to change the appearance and position of the axes or something else), there is a tutorial using the background code from the package in the "Miami_Plot_From_Scratch.html" file
+If you'd like to construct your own code "from scratch" (maybe you want to change the appearance and position of the axes or something else), there is a tutorial using the background code from the package in vignette("scratch_miamiplots").